Hinata Hyuga: In Naruto

 Hinata is introduced in Part I of the Naruto manga during the Chunin Exams, a series of tests that are meant to upgrade her status as a rookie, along with her teammates — Kiba Inuzuka and Shino Aburame.
 She reaches the third examination, where she is forced to fight her cousin, Neji Hyuga.
 Despite her fears, Naruto encourages her to battle him.
 She is nearly killed in combat, and Naruto decides to avenge her.
 At the end of Part I, after Naruto leaves to be trained by Jiraiya, Hinata vows to become a stronger person.
 In Part II, two-and-a-half years after the events of Part I, Hinata has been promoted to Chunin and reunites with Naruto, fainting at seeing him for the first time in years.
-Hinata and her team aid Team Kakashi on a collaborative mission to find both rogue ninja Sasuke Uchiha and his brother, Itachi Uchiha, though the mission is ultimately a failure.
+Hinata and her team aid Team Kakashi on a collaborative mission to find both Naruto's rival and former teammate Sasuke Uchiha and his older brother, Itachi Uchiha, though the mission is ultimately a failure.
 After the Akatsuki terrorist leader, Pain, attacks Konohagakure and overwhelms Naruto in combat, Hinata attempts to save the latter while finally admitting her feelings for him.
 Though, impaled by Pain as means to force Naruto to see the world from his perspective, Hinata survives and her injuries are healed soon afterward by Sakura Haruno.
 When the Fourth Great Ninja War begins, Hinata is placed in the same division as Neji, and she joins Naruto in the battle against the Ten-Tails after her cousin sacrifices himself to protect them.
 She manages to defeat the clone of the Ten-Tails but later gets caught in the Infinite Tsukuyomi, imagining a relationship with Naruto before being released.
 After Naruto is able to defeat and reform Sasuke, Hinata and everyone else are released from the Infinite Tsukuyomi.
 She later attends Neji's funeral alongside Naruto and the rest of the Konohagakure shinobi.
-In the following years, Hinata and Naruto marry and have two children, a son named Boruto Uzumaki and a daughter named Himawari Uzumaki.
+In the following years, Hinata and Naruto marry and have two children, a son named Boruto Uzumaki, and a daughter named Himawari Uzumaki.